Working with Materials in Boxshot

 Boxshot comes with a set of pre–defined materials like glass, metal, and plastic.
 You can find them in the left panel:

-Click the materials' panel icon, pick a material and drag it to the shape where you want it to be applied.
+Click the Assets panel icon, pick a material and drag it to the shape where you want it to be applied.
 This time Boxshot asks you nothing, as materials provide all the necessary information to be applied.

 Materials are applied to a shape’s sides.
 Each shape has its own set of materials, so changing one shape doesn’t affect others.
 It is a good idea to use pre–defined materials and drag–and–drop as a starting point; but when it comes to fine tuning, you will end up using the materials panel on the right.
 Let’s have a look: